yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/basics/01-pre-requisites/README.md

  - Setting an Azure account with Enterprise Subscription
  - Access Github Codespaces
  - Set the env variables
+ - Log into az cli and accept Enterprise license

 ## Azure Account
 To start the workshop, you need to have an Azure account with active subscription.
 If you already have an enterprise account from your company, you can skip this section and move on to the next one.